 - Iron is especially important if the soil's pH is too high.
 If the leaves turn yellow with green veins, use an iron supplement.

-- Magnesium sulphate (Epson salt) is thought to intensify flower color and encourage flowering canes.
+- Magnesium sulfate (Epson salt) is thought to intensify flower color and encourage flowering canes.
 If your soil is already high in magnesium, adding more won't help.
 If not, scratch in 1/4 to 1/2 cup per plant once or twice a year and water well.

 - Stop fertilizing about 6 weeks before your first expected frost date.
 You don't want tender new growth on your plants that will be damaged by a change in weather.